golioth/create-device/README.md

     deviceTag: ci
 ```

-`deviceName` is a required input. `setup-goliothctl` also requires a Golioth API Key and Project ID.
+`deviceName` is a required input. `setup-goliothctl` requires a Golioth API Key and Project ID.
 See [golioth/setup-goliothctl](https://github.com/golioth/setup-goliothctl) for more details.

 # Inputs